 All instruments played and programmed, all arrangements mixes and words, all vocals, horns and strings - by TB, except: ** Drums & mixing by Sam Kapala; *** Backing vocals by the great Lisa Redfern.

 These tracks are favorites and, you know, still quite rough.
 But that's okay.
-Jourdan Dance is a soundtrack to a test project featuring Francine's son Jourdan dancing - I love e listening to it.
-The Treasure is a very simple but enjoyable journey with a man who deliberately goes the long way - to find the treasure of another sad song.
+J Dance is a soundtrack to a test motion project featuring Francine's son, Jourdan dancing - I love listening to it.
+The Treasure is about a sad journey to a sad song.
 Here We Are is hopeful, as it expresses the crazy unlikeliness of love following despair...
 And finally, the trippy If You Could Love Me Too tries to ensnare with it's moody, trancy groove.
-"If you could come to me, come with me, we could give this day it's due..."
-Now I've added 2022's "The New End of You" just because I can.
+"If you could me too, we could give this day it's due..."
+Now I've added 2022's The New End of You just because I can.
 Cover created with dog photo by FLOUFFY on Unsplash.com

-white & Blue (2019)
+WHITE & BLUE (2019)

-I remember you (2017)
+I REMEMBER YOU (2017)

 A collection of short stories in a variety of genres - from a kind of wistful, "Chris Isaac" mood piece, I Remember You; to an Eno / Gabriel / Al Jarreau (?) love song, Frankie Full of Grace; to a mandolin-ian celebration of love, Better Than It's Ever Been; to a dark story of depression and abuse, Passerby - in a King Crimson trance-thing with still-sweet strings.. and finally, we've got Wonder Boy, a simple, yet satisfyingly dissonant, story of a one-hit wonder who "kind of falls asleep..."